wely/DevCamp/Presentation/InstructorGuide.md

 * No cell phone and/or Credit card for verification - these are required for trial subscriptions.
 If the attendee doesn't have them, let them use one of the Azure Passes.
 * If trials have already been created using that phone or credit card, the process may fail.
 If so, give them an azure pass.
 * If they have an existing subscription they'd like to use, that's fine but there may be issues with connectivity to O365.

+**If you have an issue setting the Azure Pass or trial, but some students are working, have that user set up a new user(s) account.
+Make the test user accounts Global Admin.
+Also grant the user account access to Azure to the subscription.**

 > The ARM Template may not deploy successfully in all regions.
 As of Nov 18 2016 the following regions will fail: brazilsouth, westindia, uksouth, ukwest (lack of DocumentDB) and southindia, centralindia, and canadaeast (lack of VM tier).
 Please have attendees select one of the other Azure regions.